polyfem/polyfem.github.io/docs/index.md

 make -j4
 ```

-On Linux `zenity` is required for the file dialog window to work.
-On macOS and Windows the native windows are used directly.
+On Linux, `zenity` is required for the file dialog window to work.
+On macOS and Windows, the native windows are used directly.

 ### Usage